emon233/PIVX/doc/README.md

 - `bin/lynx-qt` (GUI) or
 - `bin/lynxd` (headless)

-If this is the first time running PIVX Core (since v5.0.0), you'll need to install the sapling params by running the included `install-params.sh` script, which copies the two params files to `$HOME/.lynx-params`
+If this is the first time running LYNX Core (since v5.0.0), you'll need to install the sapling params by running the included `install-params.sh` script, which copies the two params files to `$HOME/.lynx-params`

 ### Windows